|Website:||OEM Pet Care / Connex|

 Faba Beans are an interesting ingredient, and rather unusual in a pet food.
 You may know them better as broad beans, and they’re über healthy being high in protein and dietary fibre.
 They’re low in fat and low in cholesterol as well, which is great, but they’re also considered problematic for canine digestion if fed in excess.

 Chicken fat is a great source of nutrients for dogs, and also a necessary source of energy.
 Alfalfa is another good ingredient and thought of as a super-food.
 Flax seed is also included, another great ingredient to promote heart health and a glossy coat.

 One ingredient I’m confused about is Cheese meal which I imagine is included for flavour more than nutrition.
 It’s not uncommon for dogs to be lactose intolerant, so this kind of ingredient may cause gas or diarrhea.
 It’s in a small quantity, so probably unlikely.

 I’d rate the other recipes (Chicken & Rice and Lamb & Rice) the same.
-They’re both deserving of a 4 star rating based on the ingredients.
+They’re both deserving of a high rating based on the ingredients.
 Both these recipes use Rice instead of Barley, which is fine, and they both have decent meat content.
 The Chicken recipe is lower in fat (but will be slightly higher in carbs), and the Lamb recipe is higher in protein given the lamb meal and chicken meal combination, which makes this suitable for puppies.